digidogroc/github-slideshow/_posts/0000-01-02-digidogroc.md

 ---
-layout: slide
+layout: slideOne
-title: "Welcome to our second slide!"
+title: "Welcome to our second slide! and the edits"
 ---
-Your text
+my edited text is here cj
 Use the left arrow to go back!